 - Look for HDR compatible sets.
 They offer more realistic colors and better contrast.
 There are 5 HDR formats, but the main ones you want are HDR10, HDR10+, HLG, and Dolby Vision.

 - Avoid paying for extended warranties.
-You should get at least a 1-year warranty and your credit card company usually provides additional protection.
+New TVs include a 1-year warranty and your credit card company usually provides additional protection.

 - Stay away from refurbished TVs (unless the savings are massive).
 The problem with refurbished TVs is that if your TV has more dents and scratches than you anticipated, return shipping is usually on you, and shipping a large TV can get expensive very quickly.

 - Check out our full list of TV buying tips.